oduwa/RWAndroidTryout/Part1_edited.markdown

 ## Getting started

+The Android Wear API enables you to create custom watch faces for Wear devices.
+When a user installs a handheld app that contains a wearable app with watch faces, the watch faces become available in the Android Wear companion app on the handheld device and in the watch face picker on the wearable device.
+This tutorial will be focusing on implementing custom watch faces, packaged inside a wear app.

+The two major things you're going to learn in this tutorial are:

+1. How to create a custom watch face that can be selected from the watch face picker.
+2. How to design a custom watch face.

 In this tutorial, you will be creating your custom watch face with Android Studio.
 Android Studio is a tool for making Android apps that is released and maintained by Google.
 If you don't already have it installed, download it [here](https://developer.android.com/sdk/index.html) and follow the instructions to install it.

 ### Creating the project